 Collaborating with Hatha Yoga Desha, an established yoga studio in Sydney's inner west, My Tiny HQ recently facilitated a colour analysis workshop.

-Some were faster than others to make the shift but by the time we were half way through the session everyone had the feel for it and was relaxed and enjoying themselves, especially the group approach.
-Mission accomplished.
-And that really was all there was to it!
-A short, sweet, useful and playful way to promote sustainable fashion consumption.
+It came faster for some than others but by the time we were half way through the session everyone had the feel for it and was relaxed and enjoying themselves, especially the group approach.
+It was also interesting to find that the group was unanimous in their individual assessment of how well certain colours worked for each subject.
+Mission accomplished!